-For our 3-night stay I’d chosen the AKIRA Lipe Resort on Pattaya Beach.
-Opened in late 2014, the rooms were spacious and modern, the pool was spectacular and the location was absolutely perfect.
-We settled into our room, shook off the 3-hour speedboat ride and headed out to explore.
+For our 3-night stay, we chose the AKIRA Lipe Resort on Pattaya Beach.
+Opened in late 2014, the rooms are spacious and modern, the pool is spectacular and the location is absolutely perfect.

 Sunrise Beach spans the eastern side of the island from south to north and is less populated by hotels.
 Sunset Beach has a laid-back vibe and limited accommodation but the population swells each evening as the sun begins its descent and visitors from around the island walk over to enjoy the nightly show.